 We can then:

-Let’s then set its Collision Detection to Continuous so it always tries to detect a collision, it’s Interpolate mode to Interpolate so that the player won’t appear blurry when moving, and freeze its rotation in Constraints so it doesn’t rotate while the player is platforming.
+Let’s then set its Collision Detection to Continuous so it will not tunnel at high speeds, it’s Interpolate mode to Interpolate so that its movement will not be jittery when we attach a camera to it, and freeze its rotation in Constraints so it doesn’t rotate while the player is platforming.

 3. Player Movement